Our Initial Focus: Racial Education for White Evangelicals

 Both White people and people of color need to be working toward biblical reconciliation in order for justice and healing to take place.

-Because White people have the option to not think about or engage in issues of race, if and when they choose to do so, they often encounter a steep learning curve.
+Because White people have the option to not think about or engage in issues of race, if and when we choose to do so, we often encounter a steep learning curve.
 People of all races benefit if White people take time to learn and grow before interacting across racial lines.

 It is not the responsibility of people of color to teach White people about race.
 White people should bear this responsibility.

-The experiences, capacity, and call of Megan Lietz, founder and director of the RCCI, make her best suited to focus on White evangelicals.
-We hope to address issues of race in the context of Christian community more broadly as we develop a multiracial team over time.
+Furthermore the experiences, capacity, and call of Megan Lietz, founder and director of the RCCI, make her best suited to focus on White evangelicals.

 Our Accountability to People of Color

 The Race & Christian Community Initiative intentionally places itself under the leadership, guidance, and accountability of people of color.
-We recognize that our work needs to be evaluated by people of color, as it is people of color who can best determine if genuine progress is being made.
+We recognize that our work needs to be evaluated by people of color, as it is they who can best determine if genuine progress is being made.

-Advisers: A group of ad hoc advisers meet to speak into the happenings and development of the RCCI.
+Advisers: A multiracial board of advisors meet 6 times a year to speak into the happenings and development of RCCI.
+Board members include:

-We prioritize the voices of Black and brown people in our learning experiences through the media, guest engagements, attending gatherings led by people of color, and participating in cross-racial collaboration.
+We intentionally incorporate and prioritize the voices of Black and brown people in our learning experiences.
+This includes engaging them through the media, hosting guest speakers, attending gatherings led by people of color, and participating in cross-racial collaboration.

 We intentionally ask people of color we are working with how their experience with us was for them, where we are doing well, and how they think we could grow.